-A: Menopause is one of several times in a woman’s life in which levels of estrogen and progesterone are in flux.
-(Puberty, premenstrually and post partum are the others).
+A: Menopause is one of the several times in a woman’s life in which levels of estrogen and progesterone are in flux.
+(Puberty, premenstrually and postpartum are the others).
 Because these hormones are also neuromodulators, rapid changes can trigger mood symptoms.
 In addition, women who are in the later stages of mid-life face many changes that can lead to depression–loss of the members of the older generation, dealing either with not ever having children or having children leave home, reaching a plateau at work or other workplace stresses, and the sexual changes that may occur in intimate relationships all may trigger depression.
-All of these factors–hormonal flux, loss and change–are part of normal experience, so the association with depression usually involves either prior personal depression, experiencing more than one stressor or factor, or having one that is unduly severe.
+All of these factors–hormonal flux, loss, and change–are part of normal experience, so the association with depression usually involves either prior personal depression, experiencing more than one stressor or factor, or having one that is unduly severe.

 Q: Do antidepressants help for menopause symptoms?
 Can you take antidepressants at the same time as hormone replacement therapy?

 A: Yes.
-In particular the serotonin reuptake inhibiting antidepressants work as well for depression in menopause as at other times–they also may relieve hot flashes, even in the absence of depression.
+In particular, the serotonin reuptake inhibiting antidepressants work as well for depression in menopause as at other times–they also may relieve hot flashes, even in the absence of depression.
 In some women, the combination of hormones (estradiol in particular) and antidepressants seems to be more effective than antidepressants alone.

 Q: Are some antidepressants more effective and/or safer than others?